 All American retaliation options carry considerable risk.
-We have already identified several:
+I have already identified several:

-Iran will retain the ability to disrupt maritime movement in the Persian Gulf and through the Strait of Hormuz for some considerable time even in the face of the most aggressive American air campaign.

-- Iran will likely also be able to conduct missile/drone attacks against the Gulf States and U.S. bases in the region, again, even during a large-scale American air campaign and certainly in response to any more limited strikes. - The global terrorist networks established by the Quds Force and Hezbollah could activate to attack targets in Europe, Latin America, and the United States itself. - Iraqi militias controlled by Tehran could inflict terrible casualties on American personnel in Iraq and possibly drive the U.S. out of Iraq entirely.
+- Iran will retain the ability to disrupt maritime movement in the Persian Gulf and through the Strait of Hormuz for considerable time even in the face of the most aggressive American air campaign. - Iran will likely also be able to conduct missile and drone attacks against the Gulf states and US bases in the region, even during a large-scale American air campaign and certainly in response to any more limited strikes. - The global terrorist networks established by the Quds Force and Hezbollah could activate to attack targets in Europe, Latin America, and the United States itself. - Iraqi militias controlled by Tehran could inflict terrible casualties on American personnel in Iraq and possibly drive the US out of Iraq entirely.

-In addition to the risks considered above, U.S. attacks in Syria especially but even in Iran must consider possible Russian reactions.
-Russianmanned air defenses cover Syria and advanced Russian aircraft operate over Syria's skies.
-Moscow has so far shown no interest in using those systems against Israeli attacks on Iranian positions in Syria, nor did it activate them against the U.S. missile strike in response to Assad's repeated use of chemical weapons.
-Putin could change this policy in the face of direct U.S. attacks on his Iranian partner, however, raising the specters both of a serious air defense challenge to American military action and an open military confrontation between the U.S. and Russia.
+In addition to the risks above, US attacks in Syria especially, but even in Iran, must consider possible Russian reactions.
+Russian-manned air defenses cover Syria, and advanced Russian aircraft operate over Syria's skies.
+Moscow has so far shown no interest in using those systems against Israeli attacks on Iranian positions in Syria, nor did it activate them against the US missile strike in response to Assad's repeated use of chemical weapons.
+However, Putin could change this policy in the face of direct US attacks on his Iranian partner, raising the specters both of a serious air defense challenge to American military action and an open military confrontation between the US and Russia.

-The Iranians could also retaliate against attacks in Syria by targeting U.S. personnel in Syria and/or by escalating in Iraq.
-The U.S. cannot maintain its operations in Syria without its bases in Iraq, and its personnel even in Syria are potentially vulnerable to Iranian agents.
+The Iranians could also retaliate against attacks in Syria by targeting US personnel in Syria or escalating in Iraq.
+The US cannot maintain its operations in Syria without its bases in Iraq, and its personnel even in Syria are potentially vulnerable to Iranian agents.

 One could evolve additional risks and possible Iranian reactions, but these are by far the most concerning and plausible.
 They are, indeed, very real.
-A U.S. strike against Iranian forces in Iran or anywhere in the region could trigger some or all of them, and there is nothing the U.S. can do in advance to prevent them.
-Escalation is escalation and it can always get out of hand.
-We will nevertheless consider first some factors that reduce the likelihood of some of these scenarios and then consider the serious risks of inaction that are so rarely discussed.
+A US strike against Iranian forces in Iran or anywhere in the region could trigger some or all of them, and the US cannot do anything in advance to prevent them.
+Escalation is escalation, and it can always get out of hand.
+I will nevertheless consider first some factors that reduce the likelihood of some of these scenarios and then the serious risks of inaction that are so rarely discussed.

-We have already discussed possible U.S. responses to a full-throated Iranian move in Iraq.
-Iran's leaders might or might not believe or be deterred by the threat of the U.S. destruction of the Iraqi economy through sanctions, although they would probably take it very seriously if Washington made clear that it was seriously meant.
-But Iran is not the only actor that matters in Iraq-the Iraqis matter as well.
-If the U.S. made it clear to Iraqis that it was willing and able to take such a step if they allow the Iranians to use their territory as a free-fire zone against Americans, let alone if they slipped fully into the role of Iranian satellite, they would likely think at least twice.
-The one threat the current U.S. administration can make that is credible beyond doubt is the threat of imposing crippling sanctions.
-The extreme vulnerability of the Iraqi economy to such a threat is powerful leverage against Iranian pressures and threats.
+I have already discussed possible US responses to a full-throated Iranian move in Iraq.
+Iran's leaders might or might not believe or be deterred by the threat of the US destruction of the Iraqi economy through sanctions, although they would probably take it seriously if Washington made clear that it was seriously meant.

+But Iran is not the only actor that matters in Iraq; the Iraqis matter as well.
+If the US made it clear to the Iraqis that it was willing and able to take such a step if they allow the Iranians to use their territory as a free-fire zone against Americans, let alone if they slipped fully into the role of Iranian satellite, they would likely think at least twice.
+The one threat the current US administration can make that is credible beyond doubt is the threat of imposing crippling sanctions.
+The Iraqi economy's extreme vulnerability to such a threat is powerful leverage against Iranian pressures and threats.